-Although the AACN is suggesting all master’s programs transition to Doctorate programs for APRN training, some master’s programs still remain for APRN training.
+Although the AACN is suggesting all master’s in nursing programs transition to Doctorate programs for APRN training, some master’s programs still remain for APRN training.
 Also, APRNs are currently allowed to sit for certification exams with a master’s degree.

 Where Do DNPs Work?

 DNP-prepared nurses generally work in one of two settings: